-- 27.1.1 If a dispute relates to a matter arising under this Enterprise Agreement, this clause sets out procedures to settle the dispute, provided that a dispute about workload will be dealt with in accordance with sub-clause i). - a) An employee who is a party to the dispute may appoint a representative for the purposes of the procedures in this clause. - b) In the first instance, the parties to the dispute must try to resolve the dispute at the: - (i) Workplace level by discussions between the employee/s and relevant supervisor/s and/or management ('workplace discussions'); or - (ii) Agency level by discussions between the employee/s and/or their representative and, if applicable, the agency's workforce management representative ('agency discussions'), while maintaining the status quo existing immediately prior to the dispute (unless a bona fide health and safety issue is involved).
+- 27.1.1 If a dispute relates to a matter arising under this Enterprise Agreement, this clause sets out procedures to settle the dispute, provided that a dispute about workload will be dealt with in accordance with sub-clause 27.1.1.9. - 27.1.1.1 An employee who is a party to the dispute may appoint a representative for the purposes of the procedures in this clause. - 27.1.1.2In the first instance, the parties to the dispute must try to resolve the dispute at the: - a) Workplace level by discussions between the employee/s and relevant supervisor/s and/or management ('workplace discussions'); or - b) Agency level by discussions between the employee/s and/or their representative and, if applicable, the agency's workforce management representative ('agency discussions'), while maintaining the status quo existing immediately prior to the dispute (unless a bona fide health and safety issue is involved). - 27.1.1.3 If workplace or agency discussions (as applicable) do not resolve the dispute, a party to the dispute may refer the matter to the Industrial Relations Commission of South Australia (IRCSA). - 27.1.1.4 The IRCSA may deal with the dispute in two stages: - i.
+The IRCSA will first attempt to resolve the dispute as it considers appropriate, including by mediation, conciliation, expressing an opinion or making a recommendation about the dispute, its resolution and/or the status quo; and - ii.
+If the IRCSA is unable to resolve the dispute at the first stage, the IRCSA may then: - arbitrate the dispute; and - make a determination that is binding on the parties to the dispute. - 27.1.1.5 Note: If the IRCSA arbitrates the dispute, it may also use the powers that are available to it under the Fair Work Act 1994. - 27.1.1.6 A decision that the IRCSA makes when arbitrating a dispute is agreed by the parties as being a determination for the purpose of Div 4 of Part 3 of Chapter 5 of the Fair Work Act 1994.
+Therefore, an appeal may be made against the decision. - 27.1.1.7 While the parties are trying to resolve the dispute using the procedures in this clause: - an employee must continue to perform his or her work as he or she would normally unless he or she has a reasonable concern about an imminent risk to his or her health or safety; and - ii. an employee must comply with a direction given by the employer (or applicable agency) to perform other available work at the same workplace, or at another workplace, unless: - the work is not safe; or - applicable occupational health and safety legislation would not permit the work to be performed; or - the work is not appropriate for the employee to perform; or - there are other reasonable grounds for the employee to refuse to comply with the direction. - 27.1.1.8 The parties to the dispute agree to be bound by a decision made by the IRCSA in accordance with this clause. - 27.1.1.9 A grievance or dispute concerning workload will be handled as follows: - i.
+The employee/s will notify their manager in writing of the workload issue/s.

-- c) If workplace or agency discussions (as applicable) do not resolve the dispute, a party to the dispute may refer the matter to the Industrial Relations Commission of South Australia (IRCSA). - d) The IRCSA may deal with the dispute in two stages: - (i) The IRCSA will first attempt to resolve the dispute as it considers appropriate, including by mediation, conciliation, expressing an opinion or making a recommendation about the dispute, its resolution and/or the status quo; and - (ii) If the IRCSA is unable to resolve the dispute at the first stage, the IRCSA may then: - arbitrate the dispute; and - make a determination that is binding on the parties to the dispute. - e) Note: If the IRCSA arbitrates the dispute, it may also use the powers that are available to it under the Fair Work Act 1994. - f) A decision that the IRCSA makes when arbitrating a dispute is agreed by the parties as being a determination for the purpose of Div 4 of Part 3 of Chapter 5 of the Fair Work Act 1994.
-Therefore, an appeal may be made against the decision. - g) While the parties are trying to resolve the dispute using the procedures in this clause: - (i) an employee must continue to perform his or her work as he or she would normally unless he or she has a reasonable concern about an imminent risk to his or her health or safety; and - (ii) an employee must comply with a direction given by the employer (or applicable agency) to perform other available work at the same workplace, or at another workplace, unless: - the work is not safe; or - applicable occupational health and safety legislation would not permit the work to be performed; or - the work is not appropriate for the employee to perform; or - there are other reasonable grounds for the employee to refuse to comply with the direction. - h) The parties to the dispute agree to be bound by a decision made by the IRCSA in accordance with this clause. - i) A grievance or dispute concerning workload will be handled as follows: - (i) The employee/s will notify their manager in writing of the workload issue/s. - (ii) The manager should initiate discussion with the employee/s within 24 hours. - (iii) Should the matter not be resolved discussion should occur between the employee, employee's representative, the employee's manager and the relevant Director. - (iv) If the matter remains unresolved a record of the foregoing discussions shall be forwarded to the Chief Executive who may issue directions as to the issue/s.
+- ii.
+The manager should initiate discussion with the employee/s within 24 hours. - iii.
+Should the matter not be resolved discussion should occur between the employee, employee's representative, the employee's manager and the relevant Director. - iv.
+If the matter remains unresolved a record of the foregoing discussions shall be forwarded to the Chief Executive who may issue directions as to the issue/s.